Valiantsin2021/AT_JS_HT1_Valiantsin_Lutchanka/Readme.md

 # End to end test for https://opensource-demo.orangehrmlive.com/ in learning purposes
+# JS automation tests using WebdriverIO

+## This repository purpose is to functional test automation of [Orange hrm project] https://opensource-demo.orangehrmlive.com/

-## The test purpose is to perform the following assertions:
+## The test suites purpose is to perform the following assertions:

 ##### 1. login to the page with valid credentials, add new Job Title 'Intern' (go to Admin -> Job - Job Titles -> Click on the Add button), add Job Description: free text up to 20 chars, add note, save changes.
 ##### 2. Check newly added title is visible on the grid